The Complexity of Drawing Graphs on Few Lines and Few Planes: Rational (Non-) Realizability of -Optimal Drawings

 \begin{claim} Suppose that $r_m\le 4$.
 If $s$ is a small vertex, then a line $\ell\in\mathcal{L}_m$ covers at most one edge incident to~$s$. \end{claim}

-\begin{subproof} The bound $r_C=r_m\le 4$ implies that the intersection $\ell\cap B$ is a segment.
-Suppose that $\ell$ passes through $s$.
-It follows that $\ell$ can contain at most one of the three medium vertices adjacent to $s$, because all of them lie on $\hat C$ whereas $s$ lies outside $B$ by Claim~\ref{cl:small-B}. \end{subproof}
+\begin{subproof} By Claim~\ref{cl:mostone}, $r_C=r_m\le 4$.
+This bound implies that the intersection $\ell\cap B$ is a segment.
+If $\ell$ passes through $s$, then $\ell$ can contain at most one of the three medium vertices adjacent to $s$, because all of them lie on $\hat C$ whereas $s$ lies outside $B$ by Claim~\ref{cl:small-B}. \end{subproof}

-\begin{claim} $r_m\ne3$. \end{claim}
+\begin{claim} $r_m>3$. \end{claim}

-\begin{subproof} Assume, to the contrary, that $r_m=3$.
-Then $r_C=3$, and the family $\mathcal{L}_m$ consists of the three lines containing the sides of $\hat C$.
-If a small vertex $s$ belongs to two lines from the family $\mathcal{L}_m$, then $s$ coincides with one of vertices of $\hat C$, which is impossible.
+\begin{subproof} Suppose for a contradiction that $r_m=3$.
+Then Claim~\ref{cl:mostone} implies $r_C=3$, and the family $\mathcal{L}_m$ consists of the three lines containing the sides of $\hat C$.
+If a small vertex $s$ belongs to two lines from the family $\mathcal{L}_m$, then $s$ coincides with one of the corners of $\hat C$, which is impossible.
 Therefore, $s$ is covered by at most one line from $\mathcal{L}_m$.
-By Claim \ref{cl:L_m}, this line can cover at most one edge incident to $s$.
-Along with Claim \ref{cl:L_b} this implies that the family $\mathcal{L}_b\cup \mathcal{L}_m$ covers at most two edges incident to $s$.
-Thus, for each small vertex $s$, there exists an edge $e(s)$ incident to $s$ that has to be covered by a special line.
+By Claim~\ref{cl:L_m}, this line can cover at most one edge incident to $s$.
+Along with Claim~\ref{cl:L_b} this implies that the family $\mathcal{L}_b\cup \mathcal{L}_m$ covers at most two edges incident to $s$.
+Thus, for each small vertex $s$, there exists at least one edge incident to $s$ that has to be covered by a special line; let $e(s)$ be one such edge.
 Since we have $r_s\le 2$ special lines covering five special edges $e(s)$, there exists a special line $\ell$ containing at least three of these edges, say $e(s_1)$, $e(s_2)$, and $e(s_3)$.
-The three points $s_1$, $s_2$, and $s_3$ split the straight line $\ell$ into four parts $\ell^i$, $1\le i\le 4$.
-Since the triangle $B$ is a convex set that, by Claim \ref{cl:small-B}, contains no small vertex, it can intersect only one of these parts, say $\ell^j$.
-The part $\ell^j$ has one or two endpoints, say, $s_1$, or $s_1$ and $s_2$.
+The three points $s_1$, $s_2$, and $s_3$ split the line~$\ell$ into four parts~$\ell^1, \ell^2, \ell^3, \ell^4$.
+Since the triangle $B$ is a convex set that, by Claim~\ref{cl:small-B}, contains no small vertex, it can intersect only one of these parts, say $\ell^j$.
+The part $\ell^j$ has one or two endpoints, say, $s_1$, or~$s_1$ and~$s_2$.
 Then the edge $e(s_3)$, connecting $s_3$ with $C$ along $\ell$, must contain one of the vertices $s_1$ and $s_2$, a contradiction. \end{subproof}

-\begin{claim} $r_m\ne4$. \end{claim}
+\begin{claim} $r_m>4$. \end{claim}

-\begin{subproof} Assume, to the contrary, that $r_m=4$.
-Then $r_C=4$ and the family $\mathcal{L}_m$ consists of the four lines containing the four sides of quadrilateral~$\hat C$.
+\begin{subproof} Suppose for a contradiction that $r_m=4$.
+Then by Claim~\ref{cl:mostone} $r_C=4$ and the family $\mathcal{L}_m$ consists of the four lines containing the four sides of quadrilateral~$\hat C$.